 If you’re dreaming of a laid-back coastal getaway from the city, take a day trip from Lisbon to Ericeira, Portugal for the perfect mix of surfing, historic old town, stunning views, and incredible seafood.
 This charming fishing village (now a surf haven) is just 45 minutes from Lisbon.
-It’s the perfect place to relax and soak up the Atlantic breeze.
+It’s the perfect place to stop on a Lisbon to Coimbra road trip, where you can relax and soak up the Atlantic breeze.
 This day trip to the coastal surf town of Ericeira Portugal is the perfect way to take a break from the hustle and bustle of Lisbon.

 This post may contain affiliate links.
 If you make a purchase through these links, we will earn a small commission at no additional cost to you.
 We recommend products we have personally used or verified.
 Read the full disclosure here.